ghankerson/origins-conscioussness/uroboros.md

 view it from many angles to make sense of the multiple aspects and contradictions in this symbol group.

+The symbol Neumann lands on as his primary metaphor for creation myth stage of the development of consciousness is the Uroboros.
+The Uroboros is an Egyptian symbol for a cosmic creature that slays, weds and impregnates itself.
+A common visual symbol for the uroboros is a snake eating its tail.
+It is seen in myths of Egypt, India, Babylon, Rome, Navajo, Mexico and even in the Revelation of St.
+John.

 ##  The Uroboros